Jumio/mobile-sdk-ios/docs/integration_netverify-fastfill.md

 Implement the delegate methods of the `NetverifyViewControllerDelegate` protocol to be notified of successful initialisation, successful scans and error situations.
 Dismiss the SDK view in your app in case or success or error.

 ### Initialization
-When this method is fired, the SDK finished initialisation as well as loading tasks and is ready to use.
+When this method is fired, the SDK finished initialization as well as loading tasks and is ready to use.
 The error object is only set in case an error occurred (e.g. wrong credentials are set).
 ```
 - (void) netverifyViewController: (NetverifyViewController*) netverifyViewController didFinishInitializingWithError:(NSError*)error {
 	// YOURCODE